mzinsmeister/OxidSQL/README.md

 If there's a WHERE-clause it will be evaluated over the cross product of all tables.
 The goal of this first version was first and foremost to produce a working database that can actually do useful work without needing to programatically set some predefined state.
-For the KV mapping i used heavily relied on the way cockroachdb was doing it before they switched to their new layout.
+For the KV mapping i used something very similar on the way cockroachdb was doing it before they switched to their new layout.
 Transactions are currently not supported but once sled can actually do proper ACID transactions it would be kinda trivial to add i think.
 You could of course also implement MVCC at the KV level like i think cockroachdb also does.

 The goals with v2 are:
 - Write my own storage engine